21 min read

 Now it’s time to focus on arguably the most important part of your copy: the call-to-action button.
-This button will make or break whether you turn a visitor into a subscriber or not.
+This button can make or break whether you turn a visitor into a subscriber or not.

 You want to make sure the button itself is easy to locate.
 You can do this by making it stand out in a bold color that also fits within your visual branding guidelines.
 Also, your text should be easy to read and formatted in a way that makes sense to your visitor.